Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Origin of the area law: basic setup for generalized Schwarzschild metrics

 It should be noticed that the Hawking temperature can be computed for the metrics~(\ref{eq:RN_metric}) from the removal of the conical singularity, with the result

-for the inverse temperature; see Sec.~\ref{sec:conformal_tightness} for a more detailed account for a generalized class of metrics.
-As a general methodology, the relations~(\ref{eq:surface_gravity}) and (\ref{eq:temperature-gravity_connection})---properly generalized in Sec.~\ref{sec:conformal_tightness}---will be systematically used to simplify the interpretation of derived statements; consequently, the focus of the calculations will be on addressing the questions stated in Sec.~\ref{sec:introduction}, especially on the conformal nature of the entropy.
+for the inverse temperature; see section~\ref{sec:conformal_tightness} for a more detailed account for a generalized class of metrics.
+As a general methodology, the relations~(\ref{eq:surface_gravity}) and (\ref{eq:temperature-gravity_connection})---properly generalized in section~\ref{sec:conformal_tightness}---will be systematically used to simplify the interpretation of the statements and calculations; consequently, our focus will be on addressing the questions stated in section~\ref{sec:introduction}, especially on the conformal nature of the entropy.

 To shed light on the origin of the holographic expression~(\ref{eq:holo_entropy}) we will often invoke {\em scaling relationships\/} arising from the relevant physics, e.g., $\kappa \simeq f_{+}' $.
-While the complete analytical results are displayed in Subsec.~\ref{sec:area-law_computation}, the scaling equations will help to elucidate the role played by the different degrees of freedom in the ensuing holographic behavior.
+While the complete analytical results are displayed in subsection~\ref{sec:area-law_computation}, the scaling equations will help elucidate the role played by the different degrees of freedom in the ensuing holographic behavior.